gernest/talk/diversity.md

 up Golang.

 Learning Golang was a long process, as I got to learn more about programming along the way.
-I spend a lot of my time reading Code made by fellow Golang programmers, and the standard library was my library.
+I spend a lot of my time reading code made by fellow Golang programmers, and the standard library was/is my library(where I chill and enjoy to see how some myths are demystified).

 The compiler is fast, so I was able to experiment while learning new concepts very fast.
 It took me one week to be convinced that Golang was the language I was